P4l0m4/P4l0m4/README.md

 - 👋 Hi, I’m @P4l0m4
-- 👀 I’m interested in artistic coding, javascript frameworks and 3D for websites
+- 👀 I’m interested in creative coding, javascript frameworks and 3D for websites
 - 📫 How to reach me : palomatejeda81@gmail.com